 Owned an operated by Academy Award nominated filmmakers ("Jesus Camp") Heidi Ewing and Rachel Grady, Loki Films is a New York City – based production company that has been lauded for shining a light on unknown worlds and taking an honest approach to delicate subject matter.

-Heidi and Rachel recently completed "DETROPIA," an arresting exploration of Detroit City and its struggle to transform itself into a new and innovative place.
-The film premiered at the Sundance Film Festival in January of 2012, and won the Editing Award for Documentary, enjoyed a successful theatrical run, was nominated for a Gotham award and was broadcast on the Independent Lens series on PBS on May 27, 2013.
+In 2012 Ewing and Grady debuted "DETROPIA," an arresting exploration of Detroit City and its struggle to transform itself into a new and innovative place.
+The film premiered at the Sundance Film Festival where it won the Editing Award, enjoyed a successful theatrical run, was nominated for a Gotham award and was broadcast on the Independent Lens series on PBS.

-In their previous television work LOKI has taken on a vivid array of subjects that include the inner workings of Scientology, the criminally insane, Saudi Arabian teenagers, the dissident movement in Cuba and the effort to rebuild New Orleans.
+In their television work Loki Films has taken on a vivid array of subjects that include the inner workings of Scientology, the criminally insane, Saudi Arabian teenagers, the dissident movement in Cuba and the effort to rebuild New Orleans.
 The company's projects have been seen on a variety of networks including CBS, National Geographic, HBO, A&E, PBS, VH1, Al Jazeera, MTV and CNN.
 Grady and Ewing recently premiered "Branded," on ESPN, part of the "Nine for IX" series that revealed the trials and tribulations of America's most elite female athletes.
 They are currently in production on the "Makers" series for PBS, which will air this summer.